Fort Worth Water Quality at a Glance

 Why does my water taste like chlorine sometimes?

-Fort Worth uses both chlorination and chloramination for water disinfection to ensure safety throughout our extensive distribution system.
+Fort Worth uses both chlorination and chloramination for water disinfection to ensure safety throughout the distribution system.
 Chlorine taste or odor may be more noticeable:

 • During summer months when higher disinfectant levels are needed